Chart Color Schemes

 Recent residential development output has been above average within Tempe when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Tempe recorded approximately six residential properties granted approval annually over the past five financial years, totalling an estimated thirty-two homes.
-No approvals have been recorded so far in FY-26.
-An average of 6.3 new residents per year arrived per dwelling constructed between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers indicates Tempe recorded approximately six residential properties granted approval annually over the past five financial years, totalling an estimated 32 homes.
+As of FY-26, zero approvals have been recorded.
+Between FY-21 and FY-25, an average of 6.3 new residents arrived per year per dwelling constructed.
 This demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.

-Looking ahead, Tempe is expected to grow by 747 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+With approximately 241 people per dwelling approval, Tempe shows characteristics of a low density area.
+According to the latest AreaSearch quarterly estimate, Tempe is expected to grow by 742 residents through to 2041.
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development